ko-build/ko/doc/ko_run.md

       --platform strings         Which platform to use when pulling a multi-platform base.
 Format: all | <os>[/<arch>[/<variant>]][,platform]*
   -P, --preserve-import-paths    Whether to preserve the full import path after KO_DOCKER_REPO.
-      --push                     Push images to KO_DOCKER_REPO (default true) --sbom string              The SBOM media type to use (none will disable SBOM synthesis and upload, also supports: spdx, go.version-m). (default "spdx")
+      --push                     Push images to KO_DOCKER_REPO (default true) --sbom string              The SBOM media type to use (none will disable SBOM synthesis and upload, also supports: spdx, cyclonedx, go.version-m). (default "spdx")
       --tag-only                 Include tags but not digests in resolved image references.
 Useful when digests are not preserved when images are repopulated.
   -t, --tags strings             Which tags to use for the produced image instead of the default 'latest' tag (may not work properly with --base-import-paths or --bare). (default [latest])
       --tarball string           File to save images tarballs